mehtapparkinson/java-group-project/README.md

 Postman without needing to run the program from IntelliJ.
 Since you're now running it from the executable file, once you're done testing, you can safely close it.

-#### Create Dockerfile and place in root directory.
+### Step 3: Create Dockerfile
-file contents should be:
+In the root directory of the project, create a `Dockerfile`:

 ```
  FROM eclipse-temurin:21-jdk     # Adujust if usuing java 22 (or whatever you are using)
  WORKDIR /src